-The sole purpose to create separate range of private addresses is to control assignment of already-limited IPv4 address pool.
-By using private address range within LAN, the requirement of IPv4 addresses has globally decreased significantly.
+The sole purpose to create a separate range of private addresses is to control assignment of already-limited IPv4 address pool.
+By using a private address range within LAN, the requirement of IPv4 addresses has globally decreased significantly.
 It has also helped delaying the IPv4 address exhaustion.

 Loopback IP Addresses

-Data sent on loopback is forward by the operating system to a virtual network interface within operating system.
+Data sent on loopback is forwarded by the operating system to a virtual network interface within operating system.
 This address is mostly used for testing purposes like client-server architecture on a single machine.
 Other than that, if a host machine can successfully ping 127.0.0.1 or any IP from loopback range, implies that the TCP/IP software stack on the machine is successfully loaded and working.